For surnames changing their first-found locations, see last section on this page.

 The Bosch fleur-de-lys design was important in my works for linking the fleur-de-lys to a fish, but since then, the central part of the Bosch fleur-de-lys has lost its fish-like look, which even showed a bottom end like a fish tail.
 It's now in the design of the Bush/Busch fleur-de-lys.
 The Bosch fleur was showing like the one in the English Dole Coat.
 Bush's and Cheneys (were probably named after the same Khyan-based entity that named "Cuneo") both trace to Cuneo's Busca region, in the area of northern Italy where Masci's were first found.

-The Este Crest was once the same as the Bute-Crest horsehead, but the Este Crest was changed to a full-blown horse, linkable to the identical Barbe horse.
+The Este Crest was once the same as the Bute-Crest horsehead, but the Este Crest was changed to a full-blown horse.

 The German Belli/Ballie beacon, which I paired several times to the identical Fuller beacon, has changed design.
 Why?
 It's obvious from the three red-on-white bars of Italian Belli's that they and Fullers were related, and that because Fullers are expected from Fulbert de Falaise "the tanner", the three Moor heads of the Scottish Belli's are those of the Tanners (both surnames have their Moor heads in chief).